CursorCore: Assist Programming through Aligning Anything: : Collect any data during programming

 \subsection{Data Sources}

-To ensure both quality and diversity in the coding process data, we collect information from three different sources: AIprogrammer, Git commit, and Online Submit.
+To ensure both quality and diversity in the coding process data, we collect information from three different sources: AI Programmer, Git Commit, and Online Judge submission.

-\paragraph{AIprogrammer} For each code snippet, we use LLMs to generate the corresponding coding history.
+\paragraph{AI Programmer} For each code snippet, we use LLMs to generate the corresponding coding history.
 Since human coding approaches vary widely, we utilize several LLMs, each guided by three distinct prompts, representing novice, intermediate, and expert programmers.
 The LLMs then return their version of the coding process.
 Prompts used are shown in \Cref{appendix:promptsfordatacollection}.

 \paragraph{Git Commit} Some software can automatically track changes, such as Git.
-We use Git commit data from Github, which captures users' code edits and modification histories.
+We use Git Commit data from Github, which captures users' code edits and modification histories.

-\paragraph{Online Submit} Many online coding platforms like Leetcode allow users to submit code for execution and receive feedback.
+\paragraph{Online Judge Submission} Many online coding platforms like Leetcode and Codeforces allow users to submit code for execution and receive feedback.
 During this process, users continuously modify their code until it is finalized.
 We also make use of this data.

 Through these sources, we obtain a large number of samples, each consisting of multiple code snippets.
 The last snippet in each sample is referred to as the final snippet (\final).
 Examples of data sources are shown in \Cref{fig:source}.